CurtisFenner/curtisfenner.github.io/bismuth.note/index.md

 			return 0;
 		},
 		Node left value right {
-			// A tree has the some of the value at this node and the sums
+			// A tree has the some of the value at this
-			// of the sub-trees
-			return value + sum left + sum right;
+			// node and the sums of the sub-trees. return value + sum left + sum right;
 		}
 	}
 }
 ```

 Notice that `sum` has no return after the `match`.
-Bismuth allows this because
-it knows the match against `tree` was exhaustive.
+Bismuth knows the match
+against `tree` is exhaustive, so it knows that any code after the `match` cannot
+be reached.

 ### Structs

-*Structs* are groups of named fields.
-Their fields don't have any order, but can
+A `struct` is a group of named fields.
+Their fields have names, unlike `enum`s.
-be easily pulled out by their identifier.

 For example, a person in a contact book could be defined as a struct: